 Everyone can access universal short breaks, which are mainstream services that cater for disabled, non-disabled children and young people.
 Parents and carers can get a short breaks from their caring responsibilities by using these activities.

-Short breaks hours can be converted into direct payments.
+Short break hours can be converted into direct payments.

-Before receiving the direct payments, parent or carers will be taken through the process by waltham forest direct payments team.
-Further information about direct payments and how to use them is available at Waltham Forest's direct payments and personal budgets page.
+Before receiving the direct payments, parents or carers will be taken through the process by Waltham Forest direct payments team.
+Further information about direct payments and how to use them is available on Waltham Forest's direct payments and personal budgets page.

-What if I want to change short break hours to direct payments or the other way around?
+Changing short break hours to direct payments or the other way around

 Should the current type of short break allocation no longer work for you or your child, please send your request in writing to email@example.com and provide as much detail as possible, so it can be considered in the decision making process.
 Please be advised that we might also speak to any professional involved in your child’s support to ensure, what we provide, meets your child and family's needs.